-around \$25K.
-The reason is that taxes and transfers for married couples are based on family earnings, and not on individual earnings, and therefore the participation tax rate of one spouse depends on the earnings of the other spouse.
-Thus, if a husband has a level of earnings around the end of the EITC plateau, his wife faces a high participation tax rate, as family earnings would place them in the EITC phase-out region (reducing their tax credit) or even making them ineligible for the EITC.
+The increase in the labor supply of married mothers that would result from the implementation of the FSA is explained by a reduction in their PTRs, especially for those whose husbands earn around \$25K.
+The reason is that taxes and transfers for married couples are based on family earnings, not on individual earnings; therefore, the participation tax rate of one spouse depends on the earnings of the other.
+Thus, if a husband has earnings around the end of the EITC plateau, his wife faces a high participation tax rate, as family earnings would place them in the EITC phase-out region (reducing their tax credit) or even make them ineligible for the EITC.
 The higher the generosity of the EITC at the plateau the higher the participation tax rate faced by the wife.
-Since the FSA would reduce the maximum EITC for married couples with children to \$3K (from a maximum of almost \$7K under the benchmark), it would reduce wives' participation tax rates.
-Note that this would affect mostly low-income married households.
+Since the FSA would reduce the maximum EITC for married couples with children to \$3K (from a maximum of almost \$7K under the benchmark), it would reduce wives' PTRs.
+Note that this would primarily affect low-income married households.